 Satellite Network Services are prohibitively expensive to replicate for testing

-iTrinegy’s satellite network emulation can controllably and repeatedly produce all the basic characteristics that cause application issues in satellite networks e.g.
+iTrinegy’s satellite network emulation can controllably and repeatedly produce all the basic characteristics that cause applications issues in VSAT, LEO, MEO and GEO satellite networks e.g.

 Quality of Service